 Colonoscopy is a valuable diagnostic tool that can diagnose the underlying cause of your abdominal pain or screen for colon cancer.
-The gastroenterology experts at Digestive Disease Care located in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, New York, and Forest Hills and Jamaica in Queens, New York, perform colonoscopies in a comforting and clean environment.
+The gastroenterology experts at Digestive Disease Care located in Lake Success, East Setauket, Mineola, Babylon, and Jericho in Long Island, New York, and Forest Hills and Jamaica in Queens, New York, perform colonoscopies in a comforting and clean environment.
 The gastroenterology practice also offers direct access to colonoscopy.
 For your convenience, the practice offers weekend hours.
 To schedule your colonoscopy, contact the office most convenient to you by phone or online today.

 A colonoscopy is a diagnostic procedure that allows the gastroenterology team at Digestive Disease Care to evaluate your colon.
 During the procedure, the team uses a thin, flexible tube equipped with a light, camera, and surgical tools, referred to as a colonoscope, to examine the lining of your entire large intestines.